leon4rd/test/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.